KevinVerre/kevins-guide-to-git/README.txt

 There are lots of resources online that can help you learn about how to use git.
 However, I am writing this guide because I think those resources are not good enough.
 For one thing, they are very difficult to read.
 Another thing, those resources do a bad job of explaining the core concepts of git.
 Instead they often focus on the git commands without giving them context.
 They leave out a lot of important information that if you knew you would have a much easier time learning and using git.
 If you understand the core concepts of git you will be better prepared to make proper use of the commands.

+But once you've read my guide and understand the core concepts of Git, you'll be ready to start mastering it.
+At that point, you will get much more out of the tutorials and references that others have created.

 Topic 1.
 What Git is.